Give reviewers permissions to provide feedback

 Allow reviewers to Edit work items in this node and View work items in this node.

 If you want, allow reviewers the ability to modify their feedback submissions

 Sometimes additional ideas occur after reviewers submit their feedback.
-By providing access to TWA, reviewers can revisit and further annotate their feedback submissions.
+By providing access to the web portal, reviewers can revisit and further annotate their feedback submissions.

-Add your TFS group to the Limited group on the access levels page.
+- On-premises TFS: Add your Reviewer group to the Stakeholder group on the access levels page.
 If you don't see this tab, get administrative permissions.

 Your reviewers will be able to view and modify only those work items that they create, which includes feedback responses.
-The Limited group provides limited access to TWA for those members of your organization who do not have a client access license (CAL) for TFS.
+The Stakeholder group provides limited access to features and data for those members of your organization who do not have a TFS client access license (CAL).